ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE" written in capital letters with a modern, clean font.
-The letter "R" is in green color while the rest of the letters are in dark blue.
-There is also an underscore ("_") after the letter "E" at the end of the word.
+The image contains the word "REDUCATE" displayed in uppercase letters.
+The letter "R" is colored green, while the rest of the letters are dark blue or black.
+The word ends with an underscore (_) symbol.
 The background is white.
 ```
 ![Image 1](page4_img1.png)